csanann/bank_tech_test/README.md

 ```
 ## How to approach or solve the problem:
 ```
-1. Create test cases: write test cases for bank account operations that contains deposit, withdrawal, and printing a bank statement.
-Use Jest's expect and toThrow for testing expected outcomes and exceptions respectively.
+1. **Create test cases:** Write test cases for bank account operations that include deposit, withdrawal, and printing a bank statement.
+Use Jest's `expect` and `toThrow` for testing expected outcomes and exceptions, respectively.

-2. Setup Mock Date: Use Jest's mockImplementation to mock the current date, to ensure the predictability of the tests' outcome.
+2. **Setup Mock Date:** Use Jest's `mockImplementation` to mock the current date, ensuring the predictability of the tests' outcome.

-3. Write code BankAccount class: In Node.js, the class should contain methods to handle transaction history and exception cases.
+3. **Write code for BankTransaction class:** The BankTransaction class should contain methods to handle deposit and withdrawal transactions.
+Each transaction should update the balance and log the transaction (type, amount, balance, and date) in a transaction array.

-4. Implement Transaction Logging: log the transaction in an array with details  like type of transaction (debit/credit), amount, balance, and date, whenever a deposit or withdrawal is made.
-5. Create statement printer: the printStatement method should print the bank transactions out in the required format and reverse the transaction array to show the most recent transactions first.
+4. **Write code for BankStatement class:** The BankStatement class should take the array of transactions and include a `printStatement` method that prints the transactions in a specific format.
+The transactions should be printed in reverse order to show the most recent transactions first.

+5. **Integrate BankTransaction and BankStatement classes:** In an `app.js` file, demonstrate how these classes interact by creating a new BankTransaction, making a series of deposits and withdrawals, creating a new BankStatement with the transaction history, and printing the bank statement.

+6. **Create Interactive Terminal Application:** In an `index.js` file, use Node.js's `readline` module to create a command-line interface that lets users interactively deposit, withdraw, and print a bank statement.
+This simulates a real-world banking application.

-6. Run the test(s): use Jest to run the test(s), if they all pass(the implement is correct), if not pass, debug and adjust the code based on failed test cases.
+7. **Run the test(s):** Use Jest to run the test(s).
+If all tests pass, the implementation is correct.
+If not, debug and adjust the code based on the failed test cases.

-7. Interact with the code: Via REPL like Node at the terminal.
+8. **Manually test the application:** In addition to running automated tests, interact with the code via a Node.js terminal or other REPL.
 Test the deposit, withdrawal, and printStatement methods to verify their functionality.

+By following these steps, we ensure a Test-Driven Development (TDD) approach that makes the code more robust, as well as an interactive application that can be used directly from the command line.

 ```
 ## Getting started